What are the types of brain injuries?

 How are brain injuries assessed?

 Understanding the severity and impact of a brain injury is essential for determining the best course of treatment.
-Here are some of the key tools used to assess brain injuries.
+Clinicians use a combination of standardized scales, imaging, and clinical exams.

 • Level 1: No response – patient appears to be in a deep sleep and does not respond to voices, sounds, light, or touch.